espressif/esp-dl/examples/cat_face_detect/README.md

 | ESP32-S2 | 286,402 us |
 | ESP32-S3 |  32,727 us |

-> Statistics above are base on default configuration of this example.
+> Results above are based on the default configuration of this example.